 NOTE: The pump can be stopped and the automatic tank valve can be closed immediately at any time during operation by turning the POWER switch OFF.
-Before turning the POWER switch back ON, turn the PUMP SPEED to zero if the PUMP CONTROL switch is in MANUAL, to prevent the pump from turning.
+Before turning the POWER switch back ON, turn the PUMP SPEED to zero to prevent the pump from turning.